carloshsalvador/musicplayer/DETAILED_DOCUMENTATION.md

 Or run ```docker-compose up -d``` on detached mode to keep the terminal free, *i.e.* ruining in background.
 In this case, 2 commands are useful: `docker-compose ps` to check the containers are runing and `docker-compose down` to stop them.

-Just in case of enventual need to remove and rebuild images, containers and volums after tests (e.g., after changing Dockerfile, or environmental variables on .env):
+Just in case of enventual problem to remove and rebuild images, containers and volums after tests (e.g., after changing Dockerfile, or environmental variables on .env):

 ```docker-compose down -v```